shafayetShafee/ggplot2_notes/R/ggplot2_from_Ced.md

         together</a>
 -   <a href="#working-with-color" id="toc-working-with-color">Working with
     color</a>
+-   <a href="#color-for-qualitative-vars"
+    id="toc-color-for-qualitative-vars">Color for Qualitative Vars</a>
+    -   <a href="#palettes-in-base-r" id="toc-palettes-in-base-r">Palettes in
+        Base-R</a>
+    -   <a
+        href="#examples-of-r-packages-that-provide-nice-color-palettes-and-themes"
+        id="toc-examples-of-r-packages-that-provide-nice-color-palettes-and-themes">Examples
+        of R packages that provide nice color palettes and themes</a>

 > **DISCLAIMER**: This note is fundamentally a copied version of [this
 > amazing tutorial by CÉDRIC